yjliu212/Stress-concentration---3D/README.md

 We can see a few more senarios of stress condition and mud weight condition as below.

 1. Shmax = 13000, Shmin = 10000, so less horizontal stress difference than previous case.
 Mud weight still balance pore pressure.
-We can see that max EHS becomes smaller and min EHS becomes larger than previous case.
+We can see that max EHS becomes smaller and min EHS becomes larger than before, however, the difference between the max EHS and min EHS is still 4 * (Shmax - Shmin) = 4 * 3000 = 12000 psi.
 ![image](https://github.com/user-attachments/assets/ea0ab386-1124-47ea-a4d6-201ba2cc9f63)
 And if the wellbore wall's rock strength C0 is around 2000 psi, then the breakout width will be smaller than previous case, as shown below.
 ![image](https://github.com/user-attachments/assets/a55ef46a-af45-40a2-aece-a7646c49f366)